IRL2/nanover-server-py/paper/paper.md

 Ideas from the paper meeting (#2): see whiteboard! echoed much of the above.

-# Acknowledgements

-From the JOSS website: "Acknowledgement of any financial support."

-This is probably the place to acknowledge the funding that supports NanoVer.

-This also seems to be the place to acknowledge contributions from other people that have helped with the project?

-- ERC
-- Xunta

-# References

-From the JOSS website: "A list of key references, including to other software addressing related needs.
-Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline."

 # Notes for "Summary" section

 Aim of section: "A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience."